Audio Sermons

 • Why were the disciples rebuked?

-2. Jesus rebuked disciples who kept children from Him
+2. Jesus rebuked disciples who kept children from him

 • Parents become angry when they think their child has been wronged